Chaitanya-Gautam/TODO-App/README.md

 ## Credits

-This TODO App was meticulously crafted by [Chaitanya Gautam].
+This TODO App was meticulously crafted by Chaitanya Gautam.
 Feel free to reach out for any inquiries or feedback.

-## License

-This project is licensed under the MIT License – see the [LICENSE.md](LICENSE.md) file for details.

----

 **Explore the App:** [TODO App](https://chaitanya-gautam.github.io/TODO-App/)